kimchheng-dev/centreon-documentation/en/monitoring/basic-objects/macros.md

 ### Definition

 Customized macros are macros defined by the user at the creation of a host or a service.
 They are used in check commands.
-Customized macros start with $_HOST for customized macros of hosts and by $_SERVICE for customized macros o services.
+Customized macros start with $_HOST for customized macros of hosts and by $_SERVICE for customized macros of services.

 There are several advantages to using customized macros instead of arguments: